The King's Hospital: New building of 1783

 From 1783 to 1971, the school was located in Blackhall Place, Dublin, later the headquarters of the Law Society of Ireland in a building and amongst a street plan that was designed by the architect Thomas Ivory and encompassed much of what was previously the land of Oxmantown Green.

 The take-over of Morgan's School (1957) contributed to steadily increasing numbers of students, and by 1970, a need for extra space and facilities led to the move from the city centre to a modern purpose-built school set in its own 100 acre site on the banks of the River Liffey in Palmerstown, County Dublin.

 Erwin Schrödinger

 A 57-year-old manuscript by the Nobel Prize in Physics winning physicist Erwin Schrödinger resurfaced at the school in 2012.
 Entitled "Fragment From An Unpublished Dialogue Of Galileo", it was written for the school's 1955 edition of the annual Blue Coat magazine to coincide with Schrödinger leaving Dublin to take up his appointment as Chair of Physics at the University of Vienna.
 Schrödinger wrote the manuscript for the school's former English teacher and Editor of the Blue Coat magazine, Ronnie Anderson (now deceased), a friend of Schrödinger when he lived in Dublin.
 It is now in the possession of King's Hospital alumnus Professor Jonathan Coleman in CRANN at Trinity College Dublin.

+2016 allegation of abuse

+In December 2016, there was an allegation that in November 2016 a thirteen-year-old boy who was a boarder at the school had been sexually abused by eight other pupils, and forced to fight with another boy.
+There were said to have been around fifteen boys looking on.
+The Gardaí investigated, as did Tusla.
+Eight pupils were suspended by the school.
+There were comments by government ministers on the case; Richard Bruton, the minister for education, was described as "exceptionally distressed" by it.
+Leo Varadkar said the allegation was "very serious and troubling".
+The school was criticised for not informing the Gardaí for several days.
+The magazine Village said that "The story centred on a failure by school authorities to inform the child-protection body TUSLA in a timely manner".
+The scene described in the allegation was compared to the Lord of the Flies.
+In January 2017, the Gardaí said that they were at an "advanced stage" of their investigations, but it was unlikely that charges would be brought.
+They continued to be "deeply unhappy" with the school's delay in reporting.